 This your market.

-For more tips, check out this step-by-step manual I created on how to start and run a parking lot litter cleaning business: Cleanlots.com.
+For more tips about becoming a parking lot litter removal contractor, check out this step-by-step manual I created on how to start and run a parking lot litter cleaning business: Cleanlots.com.
 It really is America’s simplest business!

 Pros of Being a Litter Removal Contractor